ZulyVargas/TASKAPP-FRONTEND/README.md

 # TaskApp FRONTEND

-In this practice the login view for the task app is created.
+In this project the functionality of login and display of tasks is added by using Hooks and react router.

-IETI - LAB04
+IETI - LAB05

 2022-2.